-The research interests of Bobbi S. Pritt, M.D., are in clinical parasitology, vector-borne diseases, trainee education and appropriate test utilization.
+The research interests of Bobbi S. Pritt, M.D., are in clinical parasitology, vector-borne diseases and the pathology of infectious diseases.

 Significance to patient care

 Dr. Pritt also played a key role in discovering and describing two new tick-borne pathogens.
-In 2011, she described an Ehrlichia muris-like bacterium, and in 2016, she described a novel Borrelia species (Candidatus Borrelia mayonii), which causes Lyme disease.
-Both pathogens appear to be limited to the upper midwest region of the United States.
+In 2011 she described an Ehrlichia muris-like bacterium which has been officially named Ehrlichia muris eauclairensis, and in 2016 she described a novel borrelia species (Borrelia mayonii), which causes Lyme disease.
+Both pathogens appear to be limited to the upper Midwest region of the United States.

-- Early Achievement Award, University of Vermont College of Medicine, 2016
+- Recipient, Early Achievement Award, University of Vermont College of Medicine, 2016

-- President, American Society for Microbiology, Division AA: Free-Living, Symbiotic and Parasitic Protists, 2015-2016
+- President, American Society for Microbiology, Division AA's: Free-Living, Symbiotic and Parasitic Protists, 2015-2016

-- Excellence in Teaching Award, College of American Pathologists, 2015
+- Recipient, Excellence in Teaching Award, College of American Pathologists, 2015

 - Department of Laboratory Medicine and Pathology Innovation & Leadership Award in Education, Mayo Clinic, 2013